-You must learn in all aspects of relationships.
-Maturity is a skill, and it grows with time and experience to people, techniques, and environments.
+You must learn about all aspects of relationships.
+Maturity is a skill, and it grows with time and experience with people, techniques, and environments.
 You must remind yourself that no matter what age you are, there is more than just how old you are that equates to maturity.
-You could be 35 years old and not mix into a team, but it has nothing to do with your experience, and could have everything to do with your interpersonal skills.
+You could be 35 years old and not mix into a team, but it has nothing to do with your experience and could have everything to do with your interpersonal skills.

 Here is what I suggest you should do: